What Is A Tumor?

 A tumor is a mass of abnormal tissue.
 There are two types of breast cancer tumors: those that are non-cancerous, or ‘benign’, and those that are cancerous, which are ‘malignant’.

-Metastatic cancer is when cancer cells of a malignant tumor spread to other parts of the body, usually through the lymph system, and form a secondary tumor.
+Metastatic cancer is when cancer cells of a malignant tumor spread to other parts of the body, usually through the lymph system or by using the blood stream, and form a secondary tumor.

 Understanding Benign Breast Problems

 If you’re not aware of your breast health, important changes in your breasts can be easy to miss.
 Download our free eBook, Breast Problems That Aren’t Breast Cancer, to learn about the most common non-cancerous breast problems you should know about.

 Tell us where we can send your free copy:

 Tumor grading is a system used to classify a malignant breast cancer tumor based upon the severity of the mutation and the likelihood that it will spread.
 The breast cancer cells are examined under a microscope to determine, among other factors, how closely the breast cancer cells resemble the healthy cells (called the histologic grade) and the shape and size of the tumor cells’ nuclei (called the nuclear grade) as well as how rapidly those cells divide and multiply.

 When dealing with breast cancer, tumors are often graded based on a scale of one to three indicating how aggressive the cancerous cells are: